MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/event-driven-retention.md

 4. After you create an event, that event date is synchronized to all the content that has a retention label of that event type and that contains the specified asset ID or keyword.
 Like any retention label, this synchronization can take up to seven days.
 In the previous diagram, all the items circled in red have their retention period triggered by this event.
 In other words, when this product reaches its end of life, that event triggers the retention period for that product's records.

 It's important to understand that if you don't specify an asset ID or keywords for an event, **all content** with a retention label of that event type will have its retention period triggered by the event.
 This means that in the previous diagram, all content would start being retained.
-This might not be what you intend.
+It's likely this isn't what you intend.

 Finally, remember that each retention label has its own retention settings.
 In this example, they all specify 10 years, but it's possible for an event to trigger retention labels where each label has a different retention period.